 The Switch To Bodyweight Training

 Going through life and still consistently going to the gym, I stumbled across this calisthenics thing.
 I saw a video on YouTube and I was hooked.
 It looked really cool.
 As a kid I always thought of Gymnasts as super humans.
 Only the cool kids could do gymnastics is what I always thought.
-When I saw that video, the little kid in me got hope.
+When I saw that video, the little kid in me got hope again.
 Doing some research and watching more videos I had the believe that this was actually possible.. perhaps I could also do this.
 At least give it a try.
 The goals I had achieved in the gym made me believe anything was possible.
 So I slowly switched to calisthenics.
 I combined it with the weights, because I was afraid to lose muscle mass.

 I started training properly again and experimenting a lot with bodyweight training.
 The problem was, after 1.5 years of training progression was so incredibly slow.